guptaryan73/MentorConnect/README.md

 * __Real-Time Communication__: Bi-directional private communication for live mentor chat sessions.
 * __Contact Information__: Both mentee and mentor can access each other’s phone numbers during the live chat session for private communication via text or phone call.
 * __Session Timer__: Display of remaining session time in real-time, with the chat ending automatically when time expires.

-### Easter Egg

-For those who love surprises, we have included a hidden Easter Egg feature.
-On the signup page, enter `batman` in the username field and turn up the volume for the best experience.
-Get ready to be ... _**mindblown 🦇**_